 Greg was a top national and international racer in 1970s—1975: won 3 consecutive Europa Cup races, 1976, World Cup victory at Copper Mtn, rated 6th best overall GS in World, Bronze medal Innsbruck Olympics.
 1977-78 US Ski Team.
 Greg has worked extensively with ski industry in technical development of skis, boots, and bindings.
 Greg has coached the Lake Tahoe Ski Team at Alpine Meadows and is currently employed by Squaw Valley Ski Team.

 Todd was born and raised in Squaw Valley.
 He grew up racing for the Lake Tahoe Ski Club and is excited to encourage his three children to continue the Kelly family ski racing tradition.
-He has been in the ski racing community for over thirty years and has been on the coaching / director side since 1994.
+He has been in the ski racing community for over thirty years.
 Todd is excited to contribute to the LTSCF wherever his expertise and energy is needed.

 Greg grew up in Darien, Connecticut, graduated from the University of New Hampshire and has spent the last 25 years in the ski business.
 He & his wife Laura have 3 sons, Dylan (1995), Austin (1998), Garrett (2001).
 He is a PSIA level 3 certified instructor, and is the Chairman of the Board of Sugar Bowl Ski Team as well as a member of the board of the Sugar Bowl Academy.
 Additionally he serves on NSAA National Marketing Committee; NLTRA Marketing Committee and is a former President of the Truckee Donner Chamber of Commerce.
 He has also served as a member on both the Snowfest and Excellence in Education boards